-output

-description The output produced by the check command.
+output description The output produced by the check command.

 required true

+type String

-type String example "output": "CheckHttp OK: 200, 78572 bytes"
+example "output": "CheckHttp OK: 200, 78572 bytes"

-client
+source

 description The name of the Sensu entity associated with the event.
-The client attribute gives you the ability to tie the event to a proxy entity while providing compatibility with Sensu 1.x check results.
-Use this attribute to specify the name of the proxy entity tied to the event.
+Use this attribute to tie the event to a proxy entity.
+If no matching entity exists, Sensu creates a proxy entity with the name provided by the source attribute.

 required false

 default The agent entity receiving the event data

 type String

-example "client": "sensu-docs-site"
+example "source": "sensu-docs-site"